PelionIoT/mbed-cloud-sdk-javascript/examples/README.md

 You can also simply edit the [config.js](web/config.js) file and add your key.

-__Warning:__ Your API Key will be publicly visible in your web application.
-When creating single page web applications, use this method only during development or with a read-only key with access to public data.
+__Warning:__ Your API Key will be publicly visible in your web application when creating single page web applications, use this method only during development or with a read-only key with access to public data.
 An intermediate server to handle requests is recommended for production.
 This can be done by injecting the API key on the fly (see [Proxy](#proxy)).

 ### Examples